creyesp/ml-resources/time_series.md

+Approaches:
+* Full history model
+* Window-based regression problem

 # Competitions
 Forecasts are indispensable for many of the decisions that we make, such as time to get up in the morning in order to not be late for work, or the brand of television to buy that provides the best value for money.
 Supermarkets require forecasts to support their strategic development, make tactical decisions, and manage their demand and supply planning processes in order to avoid customer service issues and high inventory costs

+## M comeptitions
+the first three competitions demonstrated the value of combining, the potential of automatic forecasting methods, and the merits of simplicity, thw fourth competition showed that machine learning (ML) methods and a hybrid approach utilizing “cross-learning” (Semenoglou et al., 2021) obtained more successful forecasts than the alternatives. the fivefocusing on a retail sales forecasting application and using real-life, hierarchically structured sales data with intermittent and erratic characteristics
+- M1 11001
+- M2 1987-1989  (Arima)
+- M3 2000 - 3003 series (Famous Theta method )
+- M4 2018 - 100,000 time series (different )
+- M5 2020 - ~42K
+- M6

-The M5 Competition (ran from 2 March to 30 June 2020)
+### The M5 Competition (ran from 2 March to 30 June 2020)

 It differed from the previous four ones in six important ways, some of which were suggested by the discussants of the M4 Competition.